List of Merlin characters: Morgana Pendragon

 Morgana, not realizing that Morgause is her maternal half-sister, feels she has met her before and somehow knows her.
 Gaius and Uther speak about Morgause in very confusing and cryptic terms, but what is clear is that she and Morgana are related, and both men fear knowledge and information she may possess.
 Morgana, later receives from Morgause what she says is a healing bracelet which appears to give her the relief from her nightmares, which she does not really have, until now, to Gaius' surprise and concern.

-Merlin thwarts Morgause's plan for Arthur to eventually kill Uther, having opened a brief gateway, in order to call Ygraine to her son, and reveal Uther's part in his mother's death, and most importantly; the fact that Arthur was born with the aid of magic, Arthur, enraged at decades of destruction and hatred due to Uther and his lies, now desires to kill Uther in vengeance for his mother, just as Morgause expected.
+Merlin thwarts Morgause's plan for Arthur to eventually kill Uther, having opened a brief gateway, in order to call Ygraine to her son and reveal Uther's part in his mother's death, and most importantly; the fact that Arthur was born with the aid of magic, Arthur, enraged at decades of destruction and hatred due to Uther and his lies, now desires to kill Uther in vengeance for his mother, just as Morgause expected.
 But Merlin lies to Arthur and says the shade has to have just been an illusion created by Morgause, purely for the sake of creating discord between father and son, despite the fact that he knows, from both Gaius and the late Nimueh that what Ygraine's spirit is saying, in fact, true.
 He willingly does this to protect Arthur from living with the burden of killing his own father, although he still struggles with the truth and is angered by having to cover up for Uther, and feels uncomfortable with Arthur thanking him for "revealing" Morgause's plot, he is also threatened with death by Uther to never speak to anyone of Arthur's actions.

-Later on, when a frustrated and frightened Morgana reveals to Morgause how much she hates Uther and wants to kill him, Morgause uses her sister to cause the whole kingdom to fall asleep under a spell of which Morgana is the vessel to maintain it.
+Later, when a frustrated and frightened Morgana reveals to Morgause how much she hates Uther and wants to kill him, Morgause uses her sister to cause the whole kingdom to fall asleep under a spell of which Morgana is the vessel to maintain it.
 Merlin realizes Morgana is the source of the enchantment, and therefore is forced to poison her to leverage Morgause.
 He bargains with Morgause to stop her attack on Camelot in order to keep Morgana alive.
 But Morgause takes Morgana away from Camelot; she heals her and succeeds in turning her completely against Camelot.

 In the third season, Morgana returns, this time fully committed to kill Uther and Arthur.
 She causes Uther to lose his mind and when Merlin discovers her and Morgause's alliance they attempt to kill him.
 When Merlin survives Morgana forces his silence about their plans by threatening to tell Uther that he poisoned the king's beloved ward.
 Morgana and Morgause along with Cendred ally against Camelot, but Uther and Camelot still do not suspect Morgana.